Sufficient conditions for instability of the subgradient method with constant step size: Applications

 \section{Applications}

-In this section, we apply Theorem \ref{thm:suff_unstable} to two examples.
+In this section, we apply Theorem \ref{thm:suff_unstable} to two examples using the Euclidean inner product.
 We first show that instability occurs in an example of ReLU neural network with $\ell_1$ loss, namely $(x_1,x_2,x_3)\in \mathbb{R}^3 \mapsto |x_3 \max\{x_2,0\} - 1| + |x_3 \max\{x_1 + x_2,0\}|$.
+Indeed, it is the loss function when one seeks to fit the ReLU neural network $(a_1,a_2) \in \mathbb{R}^2 \mapsto x_3 \max\{x_1 a_1 + x_2 a_2,0\}$ over two data points $(0,1)$ and $(1,1)$ with corresponding labels $1$ and $0$.
 Figure \ref{fig:nn_relative} reveals that the iterates of the subgradient method move away from a fixed spurious local minimum despite being initialized nearby.
 Five trials are displayed, each corresponding to a uniform choice of constant step size in $[0.05,0.15]$ and a random initial point within $10^{-3}$ relative distance of the local minimum.
 Figure \ref{fig:nn_lyapunov} shows the corresponding values of an associated Chetaev function $C:\mathbb{R}^3\rightarrow\mathbb{R}$ defined by $C(x_1,x_2,x_3) := 1-x_1$.
 The fact that this function must increase indefinitely if the iterates remain near the local minimum is at the root of the instability (see Proposition \ref{prop:neural_network_unstable}).
+Figure \ref{fig:nn_fv} shows that the objective function values eventually stabilize around the global minimum value.